bsdlcook/poudriere-notes/SETUP.md

 # Getting started

-Brief tutorial on getting kick-started with Poudriere on a new system.
+A brief tutorial on getting kick-started with Poudriere on a new system.
 This file is mostly for self-documentation and highly subjective to my needs.

 ### Installing Poudriere